italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The protocol must ensure that during an interaction with an Issuer, an attacker cannot read PII.

-In the issuance process, as the Credential inside a Credential Response contains PII, it is important that it is not sent to or intercepted by an attacker.
+In the issuance process, as the Credential inside a Credential Response contains PII, it is required that the Credential is not sent to or intercepted by an attacker.
 To mitigate these threats, the IT Wallet specification requires the following security mechanisms:

 - *TLS*: Used in all communication between the Wallet and the Issuer, ensuring that data in transit is encrypted and protected from interception by attackers.